About the Jewish Calendar (Hebrew calendar)

 Until the year 4119 (ד'קי"ט or 359 AD) there was no actual Jewish Calendar.

 How did Jews back then determine the Hebrew date?
 The end of each month was set on the night the moon disappeared, and the beginning of the month was set when the moon appeared again.
 The reappearance of the moon is called Molad.
-When the 30th night of the month came, a tribunal would sit and wait for a witnesses who saw the Molad to come and testify before them.
+When the 30th night of the month came, a tribunal would sit and wait for a witnesses who saw Molad to come and testify before them.
 If witnesses came and testified that they saw the Molad, a court would sanctify the month and state that today is Rosh Chodesh.

 If there were no witnesses, the tribunal would continue the current month, which means adding another day to the current month (up to 30 days), and the beginning of the next month will be on the next day.

 Since they did not know in advance when the witnesses would arrive, and even if they arrived towards the end of the day, their testimony would be accepted, the thirtieth day of the previous month was treated as Rosh Chodesh.
 If the witnesses arrived, it turned out retrospectively that this is indeed Rosh Chodesh and the first (1) of the next month, and if not, then the next day will also be Rosh Chodesh, so in fact Rosh Chodesh was actually two days.
-This is why even today there are months where the Rosh Chodesh is two days.
+This is why even today there are months where Rosh Chodesh is two days.

 In addition, Pesach (Passover) should always be in the spring and not in another season.
 In order to keep that, the Hebrew calendar must also consider the sun year and not just the lunar year.
 When the tribunal saw that the month of Nissan came too early (according to all kinds of calculations and signs), they would leap the year - that is, determine that the next month would be Adar Bet and not Nissan, and thus the year became a Leap year (Shana MeUberet).
-This, of course, affected the dates of all the Jewish holidays, including Rosh Hashanah.
-The need for the Leap year is because of the difference in length between the sun year (about 365 days and a half), and the lunar year (about 354 days).
+This affected the dates of all the Jewish holidays, including Rosh Hashanah.
+The need for the Leap Year (Shana Meuberet) is because of the difference in length between the sun year (about 365 days and a half), and the lunar year (about 354 days).
 The difference is over 11 days, so once every few years (two or three years), a month had to be added to close the gap, so Passover could be celebrated in the spring.

 Since there was no calendar, they did not know in advance when the holidays would start.
 As soon as they sanctified (or passed) the month, all Jews in the world had to be notified so they will know when to celebrate the holidays.
 In those days there was no internet or other electronic media, but there was still a way to immediately announce the sanctification of the month - they would prepare beacons (bonfires) on the mountain tops.
 Once the month was set, they would light the beacon in Jerusalem (on the Mount of Olives), which they would see from the top of the next mountain (Sartaba) and so on until all over Israel they would see the beacons light up and so they knew that the month was set.